merenlab/merenlab.org/data/DOM-molecular-composition/index.md

 ## The end

-If you made it all the way here, you now know how we developed a computational workflow for "genomically guided metabolomics" and how we applied it to an intricate microbial co-culture experiment.
-In the end is the beginning, because this is only a first foray into a promising approach for plucking molecular needles out of the mass spectral haystack.
-Next we are exploring tandem mass spectrometry datasets to match structures instead of just molecular formulas and targeted metabolomes to further validate our approach.
-Best of luck, to you and us.
+If you made it here, you now know how we developed a computational workflow for "genomically guided metabolomics" and how we applied it to an intricate microbial co-culture experiment.
+In the end is the beginning, because this is only the first application of a promising approach for plucking molecular needles out of the mass spectral haystack.
+Next, we will be exploring tandem mass spectrometry datasets to match structures instead of just molecular formulas, as well as targeted metabolomes for further validation.